CSC510-GROUP-40/MovieRecommender/README.md

 3. Visit `http://127.0.0.1:5000/` in your browser to start exploring!
 4. To test the google sign in feature run the app with `python -m flask run --debug --cert=adhoc` and visit the app on `https://127.0.0.1:5000/`

+### Running Tests
+1. Make sure pytest is installed on your system.
+2. switch to the tests directortory: `cd MovieRecommender/Code/tests`.
+3. Run the tests with `pytest`

 ![Starting App](https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExMXhqdHRreDQ5NGd2MmY3NjB5dGhlbjNuNWU0MXlib3Q4bXp3eGxzayZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/2IudUHdI075HL02Pkk/giphy.gif)

 ## Documentation 📚